jmhb0/view_neti/README.md

 ### Logging
 Logs to Tensorboard by default.
 For weights & biases, set config option `log.report_to='wandb'`

+## Inference on pretrained checkpoints
-## Checkpoints and predictions for DTU single-image and 3-image novel view synthesis
+### Checkpoints and predictions for DTU single-image and 3-image novel view synthesis
 We provide checkpoints for single-image and 3-image NVS on DTU.
 These are the models you get from running  section "Mode 4/5" above.
 Download with:

 ```